Prometheus-X-association/dataspace-connector/docs/CORS.md

-# CORS
+# CORS configuration

-The CORS configurations, are origin endpoints stored in the data space connector configuration to allow a dynamic CORS security on routes who interact with a [PDI-consent-modal](https://github.com/VisionsOfficial/pdi-consent-modal.git).
+The CORS configurations, are origin endpoints stored in the data space connector configuration to allow a dynamic CORS security on routes who interact with a PDI Consent Modal.

+This enables PDI consent modal components to communicate securely with your connector.

+> **Note:**
+>
+> A PDI consent modal is a consent screen implementation or component facilitated by a PDI.
+As an example, [VisionsTrust proposes an implementation of a consent-modal web component](https://github.com/VisionsOfficial/pdi-consent-modal.git).

-## Adding a new CORS
+## Adding a new CORS Config

 > **Note**
-> The routes are protected and need to being authenticated.
+> The routes are protected and require authentication.

 You can add a new CORS configuration via the route :